 - Intensive didactic and clinical programs that focus on advanced and innovative approaches to therapy

-- Close collaboration with Advanced Education Programs in Endodontics, Implants, Prosthodontics, and Orthodontics and Dentofacial Orthopedics
+- Close collaboration with the Advanced Education Programs in Endodontics, Prosthodontics, and Orthodontics.

 Overall, approximately 20 percent of the program consists of didactic content.
-In the first year, courses in the biomedical sciences include Craniofacial Development, Biology of Bone, Research Techniques, Clinical Pharmacology, Head and Neck Anatomy, Host Response, and Pain and Anxiety Management.
-In addition, residents must complete a course in pedagogical techniques (Introduction to Pedagogy) and are expected to participate in the teaching program at the undergraduate (D.D.S.) level.
-Supplementing the biomedical sciences are courses in the clinical sciences, which include (Classic) Literature Review I, Periodontics Clinics, Practical Oral Medicine, and Periodontal Pathology I. In addition, all residents must successfully qualify in Basic Cardiac Life Support (BCLS).
+In the first year, courses in the biomedical sciences focus on topics such as Craniofacial Development, Biology of Bone, Research Techniques, Clinical Pharmacology, Head and Neck Anatomy, Host Response, and Pain and Anxiety Management.
+In addition, residents must complete a course in pedagogical techniques (Introduction to Pedagogy) and are expected to participate in the teaching program at the undergraduate (DDS) level.
+Supplementing the biomedical sciences are courses in the clinical sciences, which include (Classic) Literature Review I, Periodontics Clinic, and Periodontal Pathology I. In addition, all residents must successfully qualify in Basic Cardiac Life Support (BCLS).

 The curriculum in the second year includes a course specifically designed to provide basic analytical skills in assessing the scientific literature.
-Additional courses in the second and third years focus on the clinical sciences and include Surgical Implant Dentistry, Oral Implantology I, Periodontal Prosthesis, (Classic) Literature Review II, Current Literature III, Principles of Minor Tooth Movement, Oral Pathology Laboratory, Systemic Links to Periodontal Diseases, Temporomandibular Disorders, Surgical Implant Dentistry, and Periodontal Pathology II, and Practice Management.
-Second- and third-year residents also rotate through the Coler-Goldwater Specialty Hospital and Nursing Facility, a 2,000-bed, long-term care health center, one of the largest facilities of its kind in the Northeast.
+Additional courses in the second and third years focus on the clinical sciences and include Surgical Implant Dentistry, Oral Implantology I, Periodontal Prosthesis, (Classic) Literature Review II, Current Literature III, Principles of Minor Tooth Movement, Oral Pathology Laboratory, Systemic Links to Periodontal Diseases, Periodontal Pathology II, and Practice Management.
+Second and third-year residents also rotate through the Coler-Goldwater Specialty Hospital and Nursing facility, a 2,000-bed, long-term care health center, one of the largest facilities of its kind in the Northeast.

-The clinical component, which constitutes approximately 65 percent of the curriculum, also represents a major strength of the program.
-Situated in an urban center and adjacent to one of the major medical centers in the Northeast (NYU Medical Center), the periodontics clinic has available among the largest patient pools nationally, representing the full range of periodontal diseases and conditions.
-In addition to conventional surgical and nonsurgical modalities of periodontal therapy, residents gain broad experience in the following advanced surgical procedures:
+The clinical component of the program constitutes approximately 65 percent of the curriculum and is a major strength of the program.
+Situated in an urban center and adjacent to one of the major medical centers in the Northeast, (NYU Langone Medical Center), the periodontics clinic has available one of the largest patient pools nationally, representing a full range of periodontal diseases and conditions.
+In addition to conventional surgical and non-surgical modalities of periodontal therapy, residents gain broad experience in the following advanced surgical procedures:

-- Implant placement, including surgical preparation of the implant site, as well as implant placement itself.
+- Implant dentistry, including preparation of the implant site, as well as implant placement itself.
 Residents are trained in a number of site development strategies, including sinus lift, ridge augmentation, and guided bone regeneration.
-This is in conjunction with training in those phases of the procedure that are specifically involved in the actual surgical placement of the implant, employing a variety of implant-placement systems
+This is in conjunction with training in those phases of the procedure that are specifically involved in the actual surgical placement of the implant, employing a variety of implant-placement systems.

-- Functional and aesthetic surgical procedures, including gingival and ridge augmentation procedures, connective tissue, and pedicle graft procedures
+- Functional and aesthetic surgical procedures, including hard and soft tissue grafting procedures.

-- Regenerative surgical procedures involving autogenous, allograft, and alloplastic bone substances, often in conjunction with the application of either two-stage nonresorbable, or single-stage, biodegradable, membrane barriers.
-In addition, advanced clinical training is provided in periodontal therapies applied in conjunction with therapies that address various endodontic, orthodontic, and prosthodontic conditions
+- Regenerative surgical procedures involving autogenous, allograft, and alloplastic bone substances, often in conjunction with the application of either two-stage non-resorbable, or single-stage, biodegradable, membrane barriers.
+In addition, advanced clinical training is provided in periodontal therapies in conjunction with therapies that address various endodontic, orthodontic, and prosthodontic conditions.

-Students teach both at the graduate and undergraduate level.
+Students obtain experience teaching dental students at the undergraduate level.

 Length of the Program

 This is a 3-year (36 months) postdoctoral certificate program for the specialty practice of Periodontics.
-The program begins September 1 through August 31.
+The program runs July 1 through June 30.